emotiq/whitepaper/draft.md

 Emotiq’s development will continue – and accelerate – beyond launch.

-* **User-friendly UI**.
-We will develop an interactive, user-friendly GUI for Ring and a development UI for the Emotiq blockchain, with easy access to application development tools.
-* **Purging of old transactions**.
-With the blockchain’s growth, and Emotiq’s anticipated growth, it will be necessary to purge old transactions.
-We will develop a cryptographically-secure way to do so.
 * **World-class research team**.
 We will build an in-house team of top Ph.Ds and industry leaders in distributed computing and cryptography, and collaborate with world-class universities to access, develop, and implement cutting-edge research.
 * **Emotiq University**.
 We will develop a comprehensive blockchain education and developer marketing program to expand the ecosystem and facilitate building applications on top of the Emotiq platform.
 * **Enterprise**.
 Emotiq will provide the tools for the development of secure and scalable enterprise applications.